Bearsampp/Bearsampp/README.md

 Your always welcome to join the [project team](https://github.com/orgs/Bearsampp/teams) to help insure the longevity of the project.
 Thanks again for your support, it is much appreciated! :pray:

-## Sponsors
+## Supporters

-We would like to thank our sponsors to the project:
+We would like to thank the following for supporting our project:

 [N6REJ](https://github.com/N6REJ)<br />